Kōshien baseball tournaments: Background

-In addition, there was a separate and less well-known Meiji Jingu Baseball Tournament that was held each year in November at Jingu Baseball Stadium in Tokyo.
-Beginning with the 2002 tournament, the region of the winning school receiving one extra bid is guaranteed a spot in the following Spring tournament at Kōshien, mostly this bid is given away to the Meiji winner school as matters of respect for winning the Meiji Tournament.
+In addition, there is a separate and less well-known Meiji Jingu Baseball Tournament held each year in November at Jingu Baseball Stadium in Tokyo.
+Beginning with the 2002 tournament, the region of the winning school receives one extra bid in the following Spring tournament at Kōshien; this bid is typically given to the winning school as a matter of respect.

 Particulars

 In the week preceding the tournament in spring and summer, teams who have won a spot in the tournament each hold a 30-minute practice on the grounds of Hanshin Kōshien Stadium.
 This is mainly to help the players adjust to the environment of the stadium.
-In the summer, due to scheduling conflicts with the Hanshin Tigers of Nippon Professional Baseball, the Tigers are forced to host their home matches on Osaka Dome, on older days, the Tigers used to make a road trip every year during this period to allow the tournament to take place, this period was also called "The Infernal Road" due the difficulties the team had to endure.
+In the summer, due to scheduling conflicts with the Hanshin Tigers of Nippon Professional Baseball, the Tigers are forced to host their home games at Osaka Dome (in the distant past, the Tigers used to make a road trip every year during this period to allow the tournament to take place).
+This period was also called 死のロード (shi no ro-do, lit. "the Road Trip of Death") due the difficulties the team had to endure.

 In addition, teams are able to practice during the tournament at public and private facilities made available in Nishinomiya, and neighboring Osaka, Amagasaki, and Kobe.

-Usually, 1st year students are not selected to take part in Spring Kōshien, so in three years of high school there are five chances for a player to go to Kōshien.
+Usually, first-year students are not selected to take part in Spring Kōshien, so in their three years of high school, players have five chances to go to Kōshien.

-Notable episodes
+Notable events and accomplishments

-Spring/Summer Champions
+Spring-Summer champions

-Known in Japanese as 春夏連続優勝 (haru-natsu renzoku yuusho) or Spring-Summer Consecutive Champions, this signifies the winning of the senbatsu (Spring) and senshuken (Summer) tournaments in a calendar year.
-To date there have been 8 instances of such a feat:
+Known in Japanese as 春夏連続優勝 (haru-natsu renzoku yuusho) or Spring-Summer champions, this signifies the winning of both the senbatsu (Spring) and senshuken (Summer) tournaments in a calendar year.
+To date, this has been accomplished eight times:

 Participation of overseas teams

-Before World War II, teams from Taiwan, Korea, and Manchuria, which were all part of the Japanese Empire at the time, participated in the tournaments (in the spring only Taiwan took part).
+Before World War II, teams from Taiwan, Korea, and Manchuria, which were all part of the Empire of Japan at the time, participated in the tournaments (in the spring only Taiwan took part).
 The first overseas teams to participate were Pusan Commercial School of Korea and Dalian Commercial School of Manchuria in the 1921 Summer Kōshien.
 Foreign teams have made it as far as the championship game, but have never won the tournament.
 The last tournament including foreign teams was the 1940 Spring Kōshien.

 Six-time Kōshien participants

 Currently, the maximum number of times a player can appear in Kōshien is five.

-However, under the old secondary school system, a player could appear more than five times.
+However, under the former secondary school system, a player could appear more than five times.
 Here are two examples.